dpawlows/Foundations-of-Scientific-Computing/lessons/L3/coding.rst

   git clone link_to_remote_repository

-where you need to replace "link_ro_remote_repository" with the actual web address.
+where you need to replace "link_ro_remote_repository" with the actual address of your remote repo.
 You can find this by going to the GitHub in the browser and navigating to your repository there.